vvscode/docs/docs/tutorials/tutorials-net/building-a-c-authentication-system-with-net-part-1.md

 ## Generating a random code

-In this scenario, since it doesn’t really matter that it’s totally random and I don’t care about threads, I am just going to use a static random.
+In this scenario, since it doesn't really matter that it's totally random and I don't care about threads, I am just going to use a static random.
 (If you are interested in using a safer thread-safe random in .NET, [here is an example](http://csharpindepth.com/Articles/Chapter12/Random.aspx).)

 In **OTPController**, add the below declaration in the top of you class: